George Washington's Farewell Address: Summary

-The thought of the United States without George Washington as its president caused concern among many Americans.
-Thomas Jefferson disagreed with many of Washington's policies and later led the Democratic-Republicans in opposition to many Federalist policies, but he joined his political rival Alexander Hamilton, leader of the Federalists, in convincing Washington to delay his retirement and serve a second term.
+In 1792, the thought of the United States without George Washington as its president caused concern among many Americans.
+Thomas Jefferson disagreed with many of Washington's policies and later led the Democratic-Republicans in opposition to many Federalist policies, but he joined his political rival, Alexander Hamilton, leader of the Federalists, in convincing Washington to delay his retirement and serve a second term.
 The two men feared that the nation would be torn apart without his leadership.
-Washington most likely referred to this when he told the American people that he had wanted to retire before the last election, but he was convinced by people who were, in his words, "entitled to my confidence" that it was his duty to serve a second term.
+Washington most likely referred to this when he later told the American people that he had wanted to retire before the last election, but he was convinced by people who were, in his words, "entitled to my confidence" that it was his duty to serve a second term.

 All of the ideas presented in Washington's Farewell Address came from Washington; however, Alexander Hamilton wrote most of it.

 Washington sought to convince the American people that his service was no longer necessary by telling them, as he had in his first inaugural address, that he truly believed that he was never qualified to be president.
 If he accomplished anything during his presidency, he said, it was as a result of their support and efforts to help the country survive and prosper.
 Despite his confidence that the country would survive without his leadership, Washington used the majority of the letter to offer advice as a "parting friend" on what he believed were the greatest threats to the nation.